typelevel/cats-effect/docs/tutorial.md

 behavior.

-Optionally we could have used `Resource.fromAutoCloseable` to define our resources, that method creates `Resource` instances over objects that implement `java.lang.AutoCloseable` interface without having to define how the resource is released.
+Optionally we could have used `Resource.fromAutoCloseable` to define our resources, that method creates `Resource` instances over objects that implement the `java.lang.AutoCloseable` interface without having to define how the resource is released.
 So our `inputStream` function would look like this: